scala-js/scala-js-website/doc/tutorial/index.md

   * Build UIs with Laminar using Functional Reactive Programming (FRP), a hybrid model between imperative and functional programming particularly well suited for UI development in Scala.
 3. [ScalablyTyped](./scalablytyped.html):
   * Integrate JavaScript libraries using ScalablyTyped.

-If you have time, reading and applying them in order will give you more in-depth knowledge about the development environment.

-If you are in a hurry, you can skip the ones you are not interested in.
-Each tutorial starts with a link to a repo that you can clone to get off the ground.

-In any case, make sure that you have the prerequisites listed below covered.

 ## Prerequisites